 The seed of this partnership began when a friend of Lucy's was undergoing chemotherapy, suffering hair loss as a result.
 She found wigs uncomfortable, preferring to wear one of Sphere One’s roll-mop hats instead for its comfort and cloud-like warmth.
 Her friends bought her more of the soft, featherweight hats in a few colours.
 Lucy was touched by their thoughtfulness, and it stayed with her that this small gesture could give a moment of comfort.
-Sphere One has always been passionate about zero waste, and garments are made by hand and to order so yarns and product are never stockpiled.
-The finest quality cashmere is twisted and dyed in Scottish and Italian mills strictly to requirements.
-Even so, there is always a little left over at the end of each season, enough for a single garment or a handful of accessories.
-Sphere One is taking this excess cashmere and making it into hats to donate each season to ARC, in the hope of giving comfort to their clients.
 The hats can be worn turned back as a snug beanie, with a double-layer over the ears or in a loose, slouchier way and are made from the finest, softest cashmere.
-A special luxe edition, knitted in featherweight baby cashmere and in classic colours is available for purchase for €95 (including gift box and P&P. For every purchase of an ARC L'il Roll Mop Hat on our webstore, Sphere One will donate a hat to ARC, in the hope of giving comfort to their clients.
+A special luxe edition, knitted in featherweight baby cashmere and in classic colours is available for purchase for €95 including gift box and P&P. For every purchase of an ARC L'il Roll Mop Hat on our webstore, Sphere One will donate a hat to ARC, in the hope of giving comfort to their clients.

 Three of ARC’s clients, Catherine, Donal and Lisa were photographed wearing the Sphere One x ARC roll mop hats.
 They explain in their words what ‘a place of comfort’ means for them.